 So far, what I had shown you is a list of common inclusions found in a diamond.
 However, there are several clarity characteristics like etched channels or manufacturing remnants that are uncommonly seen and I have included the links here for the sake of completeness.

-Moving on, did you know that many shoppers actually make critical mistakes by selecting diamonds based solely on information from a grading report?
+Moving on, did you know many shoppers actually make critical mistakes by selecting diamonds based solely on information from a grading report?
 The fact is, there are many hidden clarity related details that lab reports NEVER reveal to you.
 On the next page, I’ll show you why and how you can overcome the pitfalls of buying blind…